What Do Self-Driving Trucks Mean for Truck Drivers?

-This allows you to check in and drop off freight.
+This still allows you to check-in and drop off freight.
 It gives you the opportunity to log miles and keep track of expenses.
-There is still a lot to do when you decide to have truck driver jobs opposed to another career.
+There is still a lot to do when you decide to have truck driver jobs as opposed to another career.

 Get a Career That You Love Not One That You Tolerate

 Don’t let the idea of self-driving trucks steer you away from a career that you’ll love.
 Complete your training and start your career as a truck driver.
 You’ll find truck driver jobs advertised everywhere.